gnewton/struct2dot/README.md

 **NB: Bug: The text used needs to match the internal string, which is effected by whether the package name is removed.
 So if the above had set `RemovePackagePrefix: true`, then this would require `ManualLinks: map[string][]string{"gomesh2016.DescriptorReferredTo": []string{"gomesh2016.DescriptorRecord"}}`.

-This is more a fucntion of my `dot` knowledge than a Go issue.
+This is more a function of my `dot` knowledge than a Go issue.
 Soon to be fixed**

 Output (note added link line colour is red):
 <img src="https://gnewton.github.io/repos/struct2dot/meshDefaultWithIgnoreTypesManualLink.svg">

+# More complex example: Pubmed article